George Bush Airport (IAH)

 METRORail

 Three rail lines that run in and around downtown, arriving every 6-18 minutes, from 4 a.m. to midnight.
-A single ride costs $1.25, and a day pass costs $3.
+A 3-Hour Pass ticket costs $1.25, and a Day Pass ticket costs $3.

 METRO Community Connector vehicle.